 For instance, you can try Chlorella or Spirulina, both are incredibly rich in nutrients and chlorophyll.

 Other supplements combine a variety of greens into one product, often named something like "super greens" or "mega greens".

-Some of these supplements are made purely from one type of greens, such as powdered greens like barley grass or wheatgrass.
+Some of these are made purely from one type of greens, such as powdered greens like barley grass or wheatgrass.

 There's also liquid chlorophyll, usually made from alfalfa, which is great to have around!
 It comes in a refreshing mint flavor, just mix it into a glass of water and sip it down.
 Great for treating bad breath, not only because of the mint, but because of the cleansing qualities of the chlorophyll.

 If you're not a lover of eating greens, check out green supplements.
 Find one that works for you, and take every it day.

-Of course, I will always do my best to make dark leafy greens palatable to even the most discerning customer, but until everyone can enjoy preparing greens for themselves, I'm glad we have the option of taking high quality green supplements.
+I always do my best to make dark leafy greens palatable to even the most discerning of my private clients, but until everyone can enjoy preparing greens for themselves, it's good to have the option of taking high quality supplements.

 Eat more greens, one way or another.

 Celery and romaine lettuce are a good start, they're green right?
 And they're excellent foods.
 But let's expand our greens menu to include more of those dark leafys...